DynamicalSystemsGroup/bdp-lib/Lifecycle Research/BDP vs. MSML.md

+## Executive Summary

+- MSML is currently a superset of all bdp-lib functionality and could replicate a bdp-lib style schema by parsing out the extra pieces
+- This document outlines all the differences between the two
+- Nothing is set in stone, many of the paradigms of MSML may change if it makes it cleaner
+- It is important to consider to what extent we want to break things out, for example, we could split out certain aspects of the MSML into certain bdp-protocol enhancements, for example it might be:
+	- The schema enhancement for adding in ontologies for blocks/processors so that we can have specialized versions (i.e. a boundary action vs. a policy)
+	- The schema enhancement that allows one to represent state and parameters
+	- etc.
+- If we split it like this, we might be able to allow users to pick only the enhancements they need to add in, i.e. you might need no state representation if it is a pure dynamical system where you want to pass the state as part of the spaces
+	- But for a representation of a system with a large state, it might be better to have state abstracted out with the JSON schema enhancement
+- Some of these features might also depend on each other and would have dependencies know up front
+	- For example if you want to add the schema enhancement that allows you to say what pieces of state are updated by blocks, you would need the schema enhancement that adds the idea of state outside of the blocks

 ## Block/Processor Data Differences

 - MSML only has blocks which has sub-classes of boundary action, control action, policy and mechanism.
 But this can be changed moving forward.